 Roger Kamm, Ph.D.

 Massachusetts Institute of Technology

 Dr. Roger Kamm is the Cecil and Ida Green Distinguished Professor of Biological and Mechanical Engineering at MIT.
 He is the recipient of the ASME Lissner Award (2010) and the European Society of Biomechanics Huiskes Medal (2015).
-He is a Fellow of the ASME, AIMBE, AAAS, and the IAMBE, and in 2010 was elected a member of the National Academy of Medicine.
+He is a Fellow of the American Society of Mechanical Engineers (ASME), American Institute for Medical and Biological Engineering (AIMBE), American Association for the Advancement of Science (AAAS), and International Academy of Medical and Biological Engineering (IAMBE), and in 2010 was elected a member of the National Academy of Medicine.
 He is former Chair of the US National Committee on Biomechanics, the World Council on Biomechanics, and the International Academy of Medical and Biological Engineering.